Parameter estimation for cellular automata

 \subsection{Construction of the approach}

-Let us represent the CA model as an abstract pattern formation model depending on a vector of model parameters $\bm{\sigma} \in \mathbb{R}^p$.
-In our specific case, $\bm \sigma = \sigma$ is a scalar, but our method can be extended in a straight forward way to work also for a vector of parameters.
-We assume that the output of the \enquote{forward model} is a set of patterns $\bm{s}(\bm{\sigma})$, which is obtained by running the cellular automaton as introduced in Section~\ref{SEC:CAM} for various choices of the parameter(s) $\bm \sigma$ and a prescribed number of time steps.
-These patterns naturally change due to the variation of the model parameter(s), but additionally change even for fixed model parameter(s) due to the random distribution of the two phases at initial time and the randomness included in the CA steps.
-Our aim is to distinguish this internal variability from the systematic changes due to varying the model parameters.
+Let us represent the CA model as an abstract pattern formation model depending on a $p$-dimensional vector of model parameters $\bm{\sigma} \in \Pi\subset\mathbb{R}^p$.
+In our specific case, $\bm \sigma = \sigma \in \mathbb{N}$, thus $p = 1$, but the construction of the approach remains the same for a larger number of parameters.
+The output of each \enquote{forward model} run is a pattern $s(\bm{\sigma})\in P$, which corresponds to the final state after a prescribed number ${n^{*}}$ of applications of the cellular automaton forward operator $F_\textup{CA}(\sigma)$ as introduced in Section~\ref{SEC:CAM}: $s(\bm{\sigma}) = [F_\textup{CA}(\sigma)]^{n^{*}}s_0$, $s_0 \sim U^{\theta}\{0,1\}$.
+Applying the forward model for various choices of initial random state $s_0$ and fixed parameter(s) $\bm \sigma$, a set of patterns $\bm{s}(\bm{\sigma})$ is obtained.
+These patterns naturally change due to the variation of the model parameter(s) but additionally change even for the fixed model parameter(s) due to the random distribution of the two phases at an initial time and the randomness included in the CA steps.
+We aim to distinguish this internal variability from the systematic changes due to varying model parameters.

-More precisely, we want to find all the model parameters that fit a given training data, i.e. a set of patterns $\bm s_\textup{data}\subset \bm s(\bm \sigma)$, within the accuracy allowed by the data.
-In order to do so, we define a minimization problem in terms of a stochastic cost function
+More precisely, we want to find all the model parameters that fit a given training data, i.e., a set of patterns $\bm s_\textup{data}\subset \bm s(\bm \sigma)$, within the accuracy allowed by the data.
+To do so, we define a minimization problem in terms of a stochastic cost function

-and consider any argument that solves \eqref{EQ:stoch_min_prob} as a model parameter vector that corresponds to the training data set $\bm{s}_\textup{data}$.
+and consider any argument $\bm{\bar\sigma}$ that solves \eqref{EQ:stoch_min_prob} as a model parameter vector that corresponds to the training data set $\bm{s}_\textup{data}$.
 The remainder of this section is devoted to constructing $f_{\bm s_\textup{data}}$ step-by-step.